WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10279-Simplify-sign-in-for-your-tvOS-apps.md

 Find out how people can use Face ID or Touch ID on their iOS or iPadOS device to authorize purchases and sign into your tvOS app.
 Discover how you can simplify sign in for people using your app and help them get to the content they want to enjoy, faster.
 We’ll show you how to set up a simplified sign in process and share some best practices about creating great sign in experiences for Apple TV.

-To get the most out of this session, we recommend a basic understanding of associated domains and the Authentication Services framework.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)